 To accurately evaluate the temperature resolution and thermal noise of the high-Q factor, we analyzed the frequency stability of the SCD cantilever with a sampling rate of 1799Sa/s, due to the limitation of our temperature controller .
 A phase lock loop (PLL) was also utilized to assess the frequency stability by tracking the frequency fluctuation over time.
-The frequency stability was analyzed based on the theory of Allan deviation [34, 35] with different bandwidths of 1 Hz, 50Hz, and 100 Hz.
-Figure 5a and 5b show the Allan deviation (BW=50Hz) at 30 K and 380 K of the 2nd resonance mode.
-At 30 K, the minimal Allan deviation at 50 Hz is around 7mHz, and it changes little as the the tempreature increases up to 100 K. Using the temperature sensitivity near a given temperature (Figure S6), the minimum detectable temperature is approximately 0.1 mK for the 2nd mode.
+The frequency stability was analyzed based on the theory of Allan deviation [34, 35] with different bandwidths (BW) of 1 Hz, 50Hz, and 100 Hz.
+Figure 5a and 5b show the Allan deviation (BW=50Hz) at 30 K and 380 K of the 2nd resonance mode, respectively.
+At 30 K, the minimal Allan deviation at BW=50 Hz is around 7mHz, and it changes little as the the tempreature increases up to 100 K. Using the temperature sensitivity near a given temperature (Figure S7), the minimum detectable temperature is markedly improved to be approximately 0.1 mK for the 2nd mode.
 Interesingly, at high temperature near 380K, the Allan deviation does not change significantly at BW=50Hz.
 Due to the reduced sensitivity (~20Hz/K), the temperature resolution decreases to ~0.3 mK.
-We also investigated temperature reolution of the 1st resoance mode of the SCD cantilever.
-The data, shown in Figure S6, reveals a temperature resolution is from 2-5 mK for the temperatures from 10 K to 380K.
+We also investigated temperature resolution of the 1st resoance mode of the SCD cantilever.
+TAs shown in Figure S8, a temperature resolution from 2-5 mK was estimated for the temperatures from 10 K to 380K.
 The degradation in temperature resolution for the 1st mode is primarily due to the reduced temperature sensitivity.
 Therefore, the SCD cantilever demonstrates high-temperature sensitivity across both cryogenic and high-temperature range.
 Leveraging higher-order resonance modes significantly enhances the resolution and sensitivity of the SCD cantilever thermometer, making it highly effective for detecting minute temperature changes in precision sensing applications.